kid-cavaquinho/minimal-api/README.md

 This sample project demonstrates techniques you can use for integration testing an ASP.NET Core 7 web application that uses the new [minimal APIs] feature.

+Minimal APIs are a simplified approach for building fast HTTP APIs with ASP.NET Core.
+You can build fully functioning REST endpoints with minimal code and configuration.

 [minimal APIs]: https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-4/#introducing-minimal-apis

 The sample application implements two endpoints: